linl33/sync-endpoint-default-setup/README.md

 The `ldap-service` container has `ldap-utils` installed.
 If you'd prefer, you may use that toolset to administer the LDAP directory as well.
 Use this command to access them, `docker exec $(docker ps -f "label=com.docker.swarm.service.name=${STACK_NAME}_sync" --format '{{.ID}}') <LDAPTOOL> <ARGS>`

+## **Warnings**

+**Note: this is experimental software**

+ - The database and the LDAP directory set up here are meant only for testing and evaluation.
+When running in production you should configure a production ready database and a production ready LDAP directory.
+Using the pre-configured database and directory in production can result in poor performance and degraded availabiltiy.
+ - You should refer to Docker Swarm documentation on running a production ready Swarm.
+ - We recommend that you host Sync Endpoint on a commercial cloud provider (e.g. Google Cloud Platform, Amazon AWS, Microsoft Azure, etc.) If you want to host Sync Endpoint on premise, you should consult your System Administrator for appropriate hardware.
+ - Always make regular backups and test your backups to prevent potential data loss.

 ## Notes

 The OpenLDAP container is from [osixia/openldap](https://github.com/osixia/docker-openldap)